My Theatre Journey

 Performance with the Improtheater Karlsruhe Performance with the Improtheater Karlsruhe (Photo: Arthur Leon)

-List of my Trainers: Julius Anton, Zacharias Heck, Zohra Ighli, Manuel Speck, Hila Di Castro, Anna Preminger, Jun Imai, Delia Riciu, Stephen Davidson, Andrew Hefler, Laura Doorneweerd-Perry, Gael Doorneweerd-Perry, Jutta Tivlis, Jacob Banigan, Mario Müller, Nicole Erichsen
+List of my Trainers: Julius Anton, Zacharias Heck, Zohra Ighli, Manuel Speck, Hila Di Castro, Anna Preminger, Jun Imai, Delia Riciu, Stephen Davidson, Andrew Hefler, Laura Doorneweerd-Perry, Gael Doorneweerd-Perry, Jutta Tivlis, Jacob Banigan, Mario Müller, Nicole Erichsen, Ilka Metzner,

-With the a day job, theatre has taken a secondary role.
-I shifted my focus from onstage to backstage, especially supporting directors.
-Here is a list of recent projects:
+With a day job, theatre has become a smaller part of my week.
+I shifted my focus from performing to backstage work, especially supporting directors.

 Production Director/Theatre Role